markymawk/BrawlCratePlugins/README.md

 Rename or set volume of all instances of the selected track across every tracklist in the same directory.
 For quick repeat usage, leave the tracklist directory open in BrawlCrate.

-# 3. Stage optimization plug-ins
+# 3. Optimization plug-ins

 ## 3.1 Delete Unused Animation Data
 **Usage:** Plugins menu > PAC File Optimization

 Check CHR0, VIS0, SRT0, CLR0, and PAT0 animations in the currently opened stage .pac file.
 Any unused entries will be listed and deleted from the animation.
 Only recommended for FD, BF, or Palutena-based stages.
 The result should always be tested in-game, with a backup .pac file saved.

-*Alternately can be run per-animation as well, via any individual animation's right-click > plug-ins menu*
+*Alternately can be run per animation, via any individual animation's right-click > plug-ins menu*

 ## 3.2 Delete Unused Stage Textures
 **Usage:** Plugins menu > PAC File Optimization